 What are the benefits of open tendering?

 As mentioned above, an open tender enables any firm to submit their bids.
-Apart from being the most common form of tendering, it has several benefits.
-Here are some of the benefits of open tender:
+Being the most common form of tendering, there are multiple advantages of open tendering.
+Here are some of the benefits of open tenders:

-- No nepotism: There are very few scopes of nepotism and favouritism in an open tendering process as it is transparent, and the bids are compared based on quality and price.
+There is little scopes of nepotism and favouritism in an online open tendering process as it is transparent, and the bids are compared based on quality and price.
 This ensures that only the best bidders can bag the contract and even newcomers get a fair chance to compete and win.
+As a bidder, it is therefore important to understand the tender requirements in detail and quote a fair price in your tender application to increase your chances of winning.

 What are the limitations of open tendering?